Aspirant Sage or Dysfunctional Seer? Cognitive Dissonance and Pastoral Vulnerability in the Profile of Daniel

 Surely, All Are in Vain!
 Psalm 73 and Humanity Reaching out to God

-“The Costly Loss of Lament and Protest: Preaching a Tough Message Biblically,” in Between the Lectern and the Pulpit: Essays in Honour of Victor A. Shepherd (ed., Rob Clements and Dennis Ngien: Regent College Publishing, forthcoming).
+"The Costly Loss of Lament and Protest: Toward a Biblical Theology of Lament and Protest (Psalm 44)," in Between the Lectern and the Pulpit: Essays in Honour of Victor A. Shepherd (ed., Rob Clements and Dennis Ngien: Regent College Publishing, 2013).

 Through the ‘I’-Window: The Inner Life of Characters in the Hebrew Bible